XuewenWangUGA/SeqReadsProcessing/README.md

 `python3 filterReads.py ./testseq.filtered.fasta ./testseq.fasta 1000`

 Path information could be added before the input and output file name if files are not in current directory.

+# Filter out reads with unknown base Ns
+filterFastqNReads.py

+FUNCTION:
+This script will take the next generation sequencing reads in fastq format
+          Then will filter out the sequence which has unknown base pair Ns.
+          The reads without N will be output to the result file.
+          This will retrieve the perfect reads without missing data.

+HELP: python3 filterFastqNReads.py -h [--help]

+USAGE:

+filterFastqNReads.py [-h] -i INPUT [-o OUTPUT]

+optional arguments:

+  -h, --help            show this help message and exit

+  -i INPUT, --input INPUT

+                        The input file containing reads in fastq format

+  -o OUTPUT, --output OUTPUT

+                        The output file to save reads without base N in fastq format

+Example on testing data:

+python3 filterFastqNReads.py -i testdata_illumina_1.fq -o testdata_illumina_1.filterN.fq

+Path information could be added before the input and output file name if files are not in current directory.